w3c/wai-curricula/content/content-author/data-tables.md

 {% include excol.html type="middle" %}

-Table data cells contain the individual pieces of data that make up the content of the table.
+Table data cells contain the individual pieces of data that make up the table.
 Explain how clear and meaningful order and relations in tables help people with disabilities better understand the table contents.

 #### Learning Outcomes for Topic